a-hoq/a-hoq/README.md

 <h3 align="center"> I am passionate about programming!</h3>
 <br></br>

+This is a new account I have set up to record my journey as an IT professional.
+Projects will slowly populate the account.

-🌱 I am currently following the "Cloud Resume Challenge".
-As I progress through the guidebook, relevant projects will be publicly available here.
+I am recently started following the "Cloud Resume Challenge".
+Expect activity soon!
+<br></br>
 <br></br>
 📫 How to reach me: a.hoq@outlook.com

 <!---